-I opted for a day at the cave, walking toward Tham Lot through a small village until I reached the visitor center and was appointed a guide who would walk me – with the help of a hand-held lantern – through three caves and across the Nam Lang River by way of a bamboo raft.
+I opted for a day at the cave, walking toward Tham Lot through a small village until I reached the visitor center and was appointed a guide who took me – with the help of a hand-held lantern – through three caves and across the Nam Lang River by way of a bamboo raft.

 My smiling guide was nimble on her feet, quickly scaling narrow stairs and cruising over knotted paths, eager to show me the treasures of the cave.

 She would move quickly among the paintings made by hunters some 2000-3000 years before, stating “painting!”

 Or the coffins carved by ancient tribes: “coffins!”

 Or the stalagmites jutting from the ground: “column!”

 Or the stalactites, formed by minerals and water dripping from the cave ceiling over thousands of years: “waterfall!”